Confessions of a Dangerous Mind (film): Plot

 In 1976, Barris creates The Gong Show, becoming famous as its host.
-Keeler is murdered and Byrd warns Barris of a mole in the agency.
-His TV shows are canceled due to poor ratings, and Penny threatens to leave after catching him cheating.
+One day, Barris and Keeler go out for a meal together, during which Keeler explains how he became an assassin.
+Not long later, Keeler is murdered and Byrd warns Barris of a mole in the agency.
+His TV shows are cancelled due to poor ratings, and Penny threatens to leave after catching him cheating.
 One night, Barris finds Byrd sitting atop the diving board of his backyard pool.
 Byrd reveals why he was chosen by the CIA to become an assassin: he is the son of a serial killer and had been raised as a girl by his mother, so he "fit the profile".
 Barris threatens Byrd and, moments later, Byrd is revealed to have died while still sitting on the diving board.

 Faced with the unpleasant truth about himself, Barris begins to spiral out of control.
 After almost having a nervous breakdown on The Gong Show, Barris shuts himself away in a New York City hotel.
 Penny finds him and tries in vain to convince him to return to California to get married.

 Barris finally leaves his room to meet Patricia in Boston.
 After a cup of coffee, Barris collapses, seemingly poisoned.
 Patricia reveals that she is the mole.
-Barris has tricked Patricia into drinking from the poisoned cup, and she falls dead.
+However, Barris has tricked Patricia into drinking from the poisoned cup, and she falls dead as he stands up unharmed.
 After her death, he returns home and begins writing his autobiography, Confessions of a Dangerous Mind.
 He finally decides to marry Penny.
 At the end of the ceremony, Barris sees some of the people he killed in the crowd.
-Distraught, he confesses to Penny his double life as a CIA assassin, but she merely laughs, assuming he is joking, and Barris decides not to correct Penny.
+Distraught, he confesses to Penny his double life as a CIA assassin, but she merely laughs, assuming he is joking, and he decides not to correct her.

+The film ends with a description of one final game idea from Barris: The Old Game in which three old men are given handguns and made to reminisce about their lives.
+Whoever doesn't turn the gun on themselves wins a refrigerator.